NielsVLD/Goodchain/README.md

 3. To have more nodes, change the number from 2 to any number
 4. Go into Docker desktop and use the CLI from the running docker container
 5. Should be under container group goodchain.

-## TODO
-1. Error while trying to send coins to a user that does not exist.